A typical daily learning routine

 We believe in uninterrupted, imaginative and creative play.
 This means our mornings and afternoons at kindergarten are unstructured and unhurried.

-This encourages imaginative and inventive thinkers, and through play children are learning to develop key life skills such as problem solving, taking the initiative, learning to persist with a task and getting along with others.
+This encourages imaginative and inventive thinkers, and through play children are learning to develop key life skills such as problem-solving, initiative, resilience, persistence, and getting along with others.

-- We come together at 12.15pm to have story time.
-This ritual includes mindfulness, encouraging the children to calm their bodies down before we transition to lunchtime or home.
-Story time is a ritual that brings a rhythm to the day for our children.
-It lets some children know we will soon be dining and it lets others know that soon they will be heading home.
+- We come together at 12.15pm as a group.
+This ritual includes practising mindfulness, relaxing to peaceful music and breathing.
+Encouraging the children to calm their bodies down before they transition to lunchtime or home.
+This time is a ritual that brings a rhythm to the day for our children.
+It lets some children know we will soon be dining, and it lets others know that soon they will be heading home.

-- We sit for 30 min at lunch, afterwards children have a lavender facecloth, a ritual that guides the end of lunchtime, and lets children know that the afternoon has begun.
+- We sit together for 30 minutes at lunch, afterwards children have a warm facecloth, a ritual that guides the end of lunchtime, and lets children know that the afternoon has begun.